 How do you prevent and treat overweight in children?

 Reaching and maintaining an appropriate body weight is important.
-That's why recommendations that focus on small but permanent changes in eating may work better than a series of short-term changes that can't be sustained.
+The healthiest way to change weight is gradually.
+That's why recommendations that focus on small but permanent changes in eating and physical activity may work better than a series of short-term changes that can't be sustained.
 The importance of continuing these lifestyle changes well past the initial treatment period should be emphasized to the entire family.
-The healthiest way to change weight is gradually.
 Learn our tips for preventing childhood obesity for parents and caretakers of children.

 How is body fat measured?

 Body mass index (BMI) assesses weight relative to height.
 It provides a useful screening tool to indirectly measure the amount of body fat for both children and adults, although different measuring tools must be used.
 The AHA's BMI Calculator for adults should not be used to measure a child's BMI.
 The CDC has an online BMI calculator for children (link opens in new window) which factors in children’s age, gender, height, and weight.Learn more: